Lisbon: Beato

-The parish of Beato stands out for the new cultural dynamics it has been experiencing in recent years.
+The parish of Beato stands out for the cultural dynamics it has been experiencing in recent years.
 The manufacturing districts and the industrial facilities by the riverside docks are the place of choice for contemporary art galleries, iconic bars, and gourmet restaurants that simmer in the streets.
-This reality has not gone unnoticed by the national press, and Visão, TimeOut, or Jornal de Negócios have already made notice of this parish that hides treasures such as the National Museum of the Azulejo or the Palacio do Grilo.
+This reality has not gone unnoticed by the national press, and Visão, TimeOut, or Jornal de Negócios have already made notice of this parish which contains the National Museum of the Azulejo or the Palacio do Grilo.

 Belém

 Belém is famous as the place from which many of the great Portuguese explorers set off on their voyages of discovery.
 In particular, it is the place from which Vasco da Gama departed for India in 1497 and Pedro Álvares Cabral departed for Brazil in 1499.
 It is also a former royal residence and features the 17th – 18th-century Belém Palace, a former royal residence now occupied by the President of Portugal, and the Ajuda Palace, begun in 1802 but never completed.

-Perhaps Belém's most famous feature is its tower, Torre de Belém, whose image is much used by Lisbon's tourist board.
+Perhaps Belém's most famous feature is its tower, the Belém Tower, whose image is much used by Lisbon's tourist board.
 The tower was built as a fortified lighthouse late in the reign of Dom Manuel l (1515–1520) to guard the entrance to the port.
 It stood on a little island on the right side of the Tagus, surrounded by water.
-Belém's other major historical building is the Mosteiro dos Jerónimos (Jerónimos Monastery), which the Torre de Belém was built partly to defend.
+Belém's other major historical building is the Mosteiro dos Jerónimos (Jerónimos Monastery), which the Belém Tower was built partly to defend.
 Belém's most notable modern feature is the Padrão dos Descobrimentos (Monument to the Discoveries) built for the Portuguese World Fair in 1940.
 In the heart of Belém is the Praça do Império: gardens centred upon a large fountain, laid out during World War II.
 To the west of the gardens lies the Centro Cultural de Belém.
 Belém is one of the most visited Lisbon districts.
 Here is located the Estádio do Restelo, home to Belenenses.